 Language: The base language models supported by Lexi currently include English-US, English-UK, and Spanish.

-Custom Model: Through the EEG Cloud web site, you can manage your Lexi account and create custom language models to further improve accuracy for your unique application.
-This dropdown box will display all of the custom models available under your active EEG Cloud account.
+Topic Models: Through the EEG Cloud web site, you can manage your Lexi account and create Topic Models to further improve accuracy for your unique application.
+This dropdown box will display all of the Topic Models available under your active EEG Cloud account.

 Caption Service: Choose from primary language (CC1/S1) and secondary language (CC3/S2) options.